Ovarian Cancer Institute

 - personalized cancer genomics profiling, working toward prescribing optimal and personalized therapies for ovarian cancer patients

 - diagnostic test for ovarian cancer in Stage I or sooner which has been proven 100% sensitive and specific!

+The five year survival rate for women diagnosed with Stage I ovarian cancer is 90%, yet fewer than 15% of ovarian cancer cases are diagnosed this early.
 These statistics motivate the Ovarian Cancer Institute to continue the fight through collaborative research.
 Early detection is vital to survival.
-The laboratory has discovered a diagnostic test that is 100% sensative and specific.
+The laboratory has discovered a diagnostic test that is 100% sensitive and specific.
 Validation is needed to take the diagnostic test to the next step of approval.
-We need your support to get us there!

 The mission of the Ovarian Cancer Institute is to develop innovative research leading to earlier detection and more effective control of ovarian cancer; to investigate newer modalities of treatment; and to heighten women's awareness of the symptoms of, and treatment options for this disease.